“For in him we live and move and have our being.” – Acts 17:28a, ESV

 Our main focus and goal is to teach young dancers how to use dance as a way to deepen their worship and cultivate their relationship with the true and living God, and to proclaim the gospel of Jesus Christ.
 Although this is our primary goal, we are also commanded in the Scriptures to do all things to the utmost of our abilities, as serving the Lord, and not man (Colossians 3:23), and thus, we desire to teach dance at a high level and challenge each student to reach their full potential and achieve excellence in whatever they desire to pursue in the arts.

-Here at Soli Deo Gloria School of Dance and the Arts, your child will receive not only first class instruction in classical dance technique from our instructor Elyssa Currey, but will also hear and learn about the God who made them and who loves them and who gave them the gift of dance.
+Here at Soli Deo Gloria School of Dance and the Arts, your child will receive not only first class instruction in classical dance technique and voice from our instructors Elyssa Currey and Louise van Niekerk, but will also hear and learn about the God who made them and who loves them and who gave them the gift of dance.
 Classes will open and close in prayers.

 What Sets Us Apart